Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 The salience of this problem should now be clear.
 The user cannot update the record until they regain connectivity, which could take a nontrivial amount of time.
 Obviously, this is terribly inconvenient to the user, and they may even forget to update the record when they are back online.

 How can we solve this problem?
-How can we allow the user to perform a series of dependent actions that must be communicated to an API while they are offline?
+How can we allow the user to perform a series of dependent actions that must be communicated to an API, while the user is offline?

 ## Request Driven - Token Queue Online (Optimistic Update)